There are four types of views you can use in an enterprise geodatabase:

 - Views allow you to codify common queries in the database and make them available to multiple users.
 This reduces the need for users to construct their own complex queries.

-- Views can join data from different tables or other views.
+- Views can join data from multiple business tables or other views.

 - You can use aggregation functions to summarize data in views.
 This also reduces the volume of data transferred from the database to the client, which can improve performance.

-- You can grant users select privileges to views in the same way as to tables.
-Therefore, you can use views to control access to rows or columns in tables.
+- You can grant users SELECT privileges to views in the same way as to tables.
+Therefore, you can use views to control access to rows or columns in business tables.

-- You can join a feature class with a nonspatial table when you define a view, thereby combining columns from both.
+- You can join a feature class with a nonspatial table when you define the spatial view, thereby combining columns from both.

-Versioned views incorporate database views, stored procedures, triggers, and functions that allow you to use SQL to access or edit a specified traditional geodatabase version of a table or feature class in a geodatabase using SQL.
+Versioned views incorporate database views, stored procedures, triggers, and functions to access or edit a specified version of a table or feature class in a geodatabase using SQL.

 Reasons to have versioned views include the following:

-- Versioned views incorporate the edits that are currently stored in the table's delta tables.
+- Versioned views allow you to see the edits that are currently stored in the table's delta tables.

-- Versioned views allow you to edit traditional versioned tables and feature classes using SQL or third-party apps.
+- Versioned views allow you to edit versioned tables and feature classes using SQL.

-Versioned views work with all data in an individual versioned table or feature class.
+Versioned views only work with an individual versioned table or feature class.
 You cannot use a where clause to join multiple tables together or restrict which rows or columns are included in a versioned view.

-The primary use of versioned views is to edit traditional versioned data using SQL.
+The primary use of versioned views is to edit versioned data using SQL.
 You cannot modify the underlying table or feature class through a versioned view using an ArcGIS client application.
 The table or feature class upon which the versioned view is based must meet the ArcGIS requirements for editing geodatabase data with SQL.
 See What type of data can be edited using SQL? for more information.

 Reasons to have archive views include the following:

-- Archive views allow access to data in an archive-enabled table's history table.
+- Archive views allow you to see the data in an archive-enabled table's history table.

 - Archive views allow you to use SQL to edit tables and feature classes that have archiving enabled.

-Archive views work with all data in an individual table or feature class.
+Archive views only work with an individual table or feature class.
 You cannot use a where clause to join multiple tables together or restrict which rows or columns are included in an archive view.